 < and end with a right angled bracket/greater than sign like

->.
-To build a basic HTML page you need a text editor, simple text editors include TextEdit, TextWrangler, SimpleText, TextPad or even NotePad.
-You can get more advanced versions such as Adobe Dreamweaver but it isn’t necessary.
-Don’t use Microsoft Word!!
-HTML is not case sensitive, but it’s common practise to use lowercase.
+To build a basic HTML page you need a text editor, simple text editors include TextEdit, TextWrangler, SimpleText, TextPad, Adobe Dreamweaver or NotePad.

 More about tags